Conservation Reserve Program

 Continuous CRP offers signup opportunity throughout the year.
 There is not a bidding process for Continuous CRP.
 Acres are approved based on if they meet the eligibility criteria.
 These criteria include: wetland restoration, wildlife habitat buffers, wetland buffers, filter strips, riparian buffers and many others. (list of others found here.)
 Continuous CRP contracts are also 10-15 years in duration.

 General CRP started before continuous and has accounted for most of the acres since the onset of the program in 1985.
 Continuous CRP contracts were initiated in 2000 and, over time, continuous CRP has steadily increased in total acres and in its share of CRP acres.
 These trends are observed in Figure 1.

 Historical data on trends in CRP enrollment and a general historical overview of CRP and the types of CRP available show shifts in the CRP program that have occurred since its inception in the 1985 Farm Bill.
-In recent years, much of the focus of CRP enrollment has shifted to Continuous CRP which is significantly more targeted to highly sensitive lands and the addressing of specific water quality, land erosion and wildlife habitat concerns.
+In recent years, much of the focus of CRP enrollment has shifted to Continuous CRP, which is significantly more targeted to highly sensitive lands and the addressing of specific water quality, soil erosion and wildlife habitat concerns.